icopy-site/awesome/docs/awesome/awesome-food.md

 - [fitness](https://github.com/jamesflorentino/fitness) - Some of @jamesflorentino mumbo jumbo about training and nutrition.
 Take them with a grain of salt.
 - [affordable-whey](https://github.com/prkeshri/affordable-whey) - Can be used to calculate out of a few available Whey proteins. which one is most affordable in terms of Cost per Serving.
 Also gives. total servings.

+## Things to read

+### Books

+- [The 4-hour Chef](https://www.goodreads.com/book/show/13129810-the-4-hour-chef) - The Simple Path to Cooking Like a Pro, Learning Anything, and Living the Good Life by Timothy Feriss
+- [How to bake Pi](https://www.goodreads.com/book/show/23360039-how-to-bake-pi) - An Edible Exploration of the Mathematics of Mathematics by Eugenia Cheng

+### Forums and chat groups

+- [/r/cooking](https://www.reddit.com/r/Cooking/) - /r/Cooking is a place for the cooks of reddit and those who want to learn how to cook.
+- [/r/GifRecipes](https://www.reddit.com/r/GifRecipes/) - Recipes in an easy to follow gif format.
+- [/r/AskCulinary](https://www.reddit.com/r/AskCulinary/) - /r/AskCulinary provides expert guidance for your specific cooking problems to help people of all skill levels become better cooks, to increase understanding of cooking, and to share valuable culinary knowledge.
+- [/r/recipes](https://www.reddit.com/r/recipes/) - Improve and share your cooking repertoire with recipes from reddit's community.
+- [/r/IndianFood](https://www.reddit.com/r/IndianFood/) - Indian Food is your step by step guide to simple and delicious home cooking.
+From regional Indian cuisine to popular dishes from around the globe, our community's focus is to make cooking easy.

+## Courses and MOOCs

+- [Child Nutrition and Cooking](https://www.coursera.org/learn/childnutrition) - This course examines contemporary child nutrition and the impact of the individual decisions made by each family.
+The health risks associated with obesity in childhood are also discussed.
+- [Science & Cooking: From Haute Cuisine to Soft Matter Science (chemistry)](https://www.edx.org/course/science-cooking-from-haute-cuisine-to-soft-matter-science-chemistry) - Top chefs and Harvard researchers explore how everyday cooking and haute cuisine can illuminate basic principles in chemistry, physics, and engineering.
+- [Science & Cooking: From Haute Cuisine to Soft Matter Science (physics)](https://www.edx.org/course/science-cooking-from-haute-cuisine-to-soft-matter-science-physics-2) - Part 2 of the class above, learn about elasticity, viscosity, mayonnaise, baking, and more!

 ## Contribute

 Contributions welcome!
 Read the [contribution guidelines](https://github.com/jzarca01/awesome-food/blob/master/contributing.md) first.